this-is-mjk/Attendance-App-frontend/README.md

 2. organise the files and fucntions in a better way.
 3. understand the concepts of useEffect, hooks, ects in deep, currently i face a bit issue in this topic
 4. Reduce copy pasting, increase typing you myself even when i just following the tutorial online, or only online resource.
+5. I was not able to deploy the project completely backend was not deployed fronted is on vercel :- https://attendance-app-seven.vercel.app

 ### Endpoints